Renewable Energy Expansion under Taxes and Subsidies: A Transmission Operator's Perspective: Numerical experiments: Illustrative example

-To be able to conduct a thorough analysis of the optimal investment strategies and generation levels in this section, we first consider a simplified structure for the case study, which hereinafter we will refer to as an illustrative instance.
+To be able to conduct a thorough analysis of the optimal investment strategies and generation levels in this section, we first consider a simplified structure for the case study, hereinafter referred to as the illustrative instance.
 Then in Section \ref{sec: nordic_case}, we consider a case study for the Nordic region.
 The structure of the illustrative instance is presented in Figure \ref{fig: illustrative_model_set_up}.

 The illustrative energy system comprises 3 nodes, 3 transmission lines of a capacity of 1MW each and 2 GenCos that own some conventional and/or renewable power capacities at each of the nodes presented in Figure \ref{fig: illustrative_model_set_up} (green leaf and blue factory images represent VRE and conventional energy sources, respectively).
 The demand profile at each node, along with the VRE availability factor represented as per cent of the total capacity of the corresponding power plant, are defined in Table \ref{tab: illustrative_example_demand_vres_avail}.